At A Glance

 Voices heard in the program:

-Robert Morris is an American sculptor, conceptual artist, and writer, and an exponent of Minimalist Art.
+Robert Morris (1931 – 2018) was an American sculptor, conceptual artist, writer, and an exponent of Minimalist Art.

 Nena Tsouti-Schillinger is an art historian and the author of the book Robert Morris and Angst.